jnsya/telegram_voice_journalling/README.md

 ## Features

 - Receives voice messages from Telegram users
-- Transcribes audio using OpenAI's Whisper (runs locally on your machine)
+- Transcribes audio using OpenAI's Whisper (runs locally)
 - Replies with the transcribed text
 - Simple setup and configuration